How to Keep Deer Out of the Garden

 • Spray flowers and shrubs with a deer repellent that contains a mixture of dried bovine blood, sulfured eggs, and garlic.
 These repellents are available at most home and garden stores.
 They will not harm your plants and are usually effective in deterring deer.

-• For another natural deer repellent, combine 1 raw egg, ½ cup of milk, 1 tablespoon of dish detergent, and 1 gallon of water.
-Lightly spray the mixture over plants.
+• Combine one raw egg, ½ cup of milk, one tablespoon of dish detergent, and 1 gallon of water for another natural deer repellent.
+Lightly spray the mixture over the plants.
 Respray after rain.
 Or, mix two tablespoons of Tabasco sauce to a gallon of water and spray the foliage and fruit.
 If it rains, reapply.

 • Use scare tactics.
-Try putting several metal posts 4- to 5-feet-tall around the garden.
-Attach a metal pie tin to the top of each pole with twine.
+Try putting several metal posts 4- to 5 feet tall around the garden.
+Attach a metal pie tin with twine to the top of each pole.
 The least bit of wind makes the pine tins clack with a noise that the deer don’t like.

 • Put a transistor radio in your garden and keep it on all night.
 Switch the station when you think of it.
 The noise will keep deer away.